SergeyNowitzki/OtusNetDesign/README.md

 So using eBGP as a IGP will give preference to the selection of a single routing protocol to reduce complexity and interdependencies.

 ###### eBGP
+This part is reffering to IETF of P. Lapukhov [Use of BGP for Routing in Large-Scale Data Centers](https://datatracker.ietf.org/doc/html/rfc7938#section-3.2)